Four Fitness Projects to Build at Home

 Link to PVC Plan: PVC Golf Cage Plan

-Description: Demonstration proper techniques for ballet barre workouts.
+Description: Demonstrates proper form for at-home barre workouts.

 Link to PVC Plan: PVC Ballet Barre Plans